 With significantly more improvement in the computer-assisted group, we can conclude that for at least 2 years after TKR, computer navigation provides patients with better pain relief and function than conventional surgical techniques.
 These findings have implications at both the individual patient-level and for the health system at large.
 This is due to economic expenses involved in diagnosing and treating patients with pain after TKA, not to mention the burden it places on individual patients.

 The use of computer-assisted navigation in TKR allows for more predictable, accurate, and reproducible restoration of joint alignment, and improved positioning of implanted prosthetic components.
-This makes it valuable both for surgical training and better outcomes for patients.
+Knee computer navigation makes it valuable both for surgical training and better knee surgical outcomes for patients.

 Is arthritis or knee pain impacting your life?
 Dr. Stickney, a Kirkland orthopedic surgeon can help you determine what surgical or non-surgical options are best for you.
 He specializes in procedures including total knee replacement, joint replacement, sports medicine, and more.
 Contact his office today to learn more.